-The capstone, a research-based project, in which students integrate and extend skills and knowledge previously developed in the major.
-Preparatory reading and development of a project plan, breakdown and investigation of relevant literature culminate in drafting and subsequent revision of a thesis (or another project approved by the instructor).
-May be repeated for Degree Credit with different topic.
+The capstone, a research-based project in which students integrate and extend skills and knowledge previously developed in the major.
+Preparatory reading and development of project plan, breakdown and investigation of relevant literature culminate in drafting and subsequent revision of a thesis (or another project approved by the instructor).

 Prerequisite: MVC 201.